Paints That Make Materials Electrically Conductive

 HOW TO APPLY THE ELECTROCONDUCTIVE PAINT?

-Apply the paint on treated surfaces by spray gun, brush and sometimes immersion.
-It is necesary to check the adhesion on the treated support before beginning industrial production.
+Apply the paint on treated surfaces by spray gun, brush, roller, and sometimes immersion.
+It is necessary to check the adhesion on the treated support before beginning industrial production.

 DOES THE ELECTROCONDUCTIVE PAINT GENERATE HEAT?